jalieven/tutorials/angularjs/template/README.md

 ### From mock template to live application

-0. Init the application with the "ng-app"-directive and show the bi-directional data-binding and a simple ng-repeat.
+0. Init the application with the "ng-app"-directive and show the bi-directional data-binding and a simple "ng-repeat".
-1. Create a Module and modularize the application with routes and everything
+1. Create a Module and modularize the application with routes and everything.
-2. Create an custom directive for the event-well.
+2. Create an custom directive for the "event-well" which is used all over the place.
 3. Tie in the backend with a Service (and BreezeJS).
+4. I18n
+5. Test the create event use-case